-Conformity is a type of social influence defined as a change in belief or behaviour in response to real or imagined social pressure.
+Conformity is a type of social influence defined as a change in belief or behavior in response to real or imagined social pressure.
 It is also known as majority influence.

-Publicly changing behaviour to fit in with the group while also agreeing with them privately.
-An internal (private) and external (public) change of behaviour.
+Publicly changing behavior to fit in with the group while also agreeing with them privately.
+An internal (private) and external (public) change of behavior.
 This is the deepest level of conformity were the beliefs of the group become part of the individual’s own belief system.

 An example of internalisation is if someone lived with a vegetarian at university and then decides to also become one too because they agree with their friends viewpoint / someone converting religions would also be a good example.